ibm-cloud-docs/containers/cs_uc_transport.md

 For the shipping company to work with global partners, the routing and scheduling systems required local modifications to fit each region’s language, regulations, and unique port logistics. {{site.data.keyword.containerlong_notm}} offers global coverage in multiple regions, including North America, Europe, Asia, and Australia so that the apps reflected the needs of its partners, in each country.

 IoT devices stream data that {{site.data.keyword.messagehub_full}} distributes to the regional port apps and associated Customs and Container manifest data stores. {{site.data.keyword.messagehub_full}} is landing point for IoT events.
-It  distributes the events based on the managed connectivity that the Watson IoT Platform offers to {{site.data.keyword.messagehub_full}}.
+It  distributes the events based on the managed connectivity that the {{site.data.keyword.watson}} IoT Platform offers to {{site.data.keyword.messagehub_full}}.

 After events are in {{site.data.keyword.messagehub_full}}, they're persisted for immediate use in port transit apps and for any point in the future.
 Apps that require the lowest latency directly consume in real time from the event stream ({{site.data.keyword.messagehub_full}}).
 Other future apps, such as analytics tools, can choose to consume in a batch mode from the event store with {{site.data.keyword.cos_full}}.